WXR 2022 Scholarships!

 You may apply to either the Out of Excuses OR the Carl Brandon scholarship, but not to both—even if you qualify for both.
 Indicate your preference for Capitol Reef OR the cruise OR let us know that you would be interested in attending either ONE of those events.
 We will assign each winner to one of the retreats.

 These scholarships are very popular, and get a lot of applicants, so please read the instructions carefully and follow them exactly; incomplete applications will be disqualified.

-- Writing Samples: A brief example of your writing, consisting of 1-3 separate pieces and totaling no more than 10,000 words.
+- One Writing Sample saved as “[Name of Scholarship]-[Your Name]-writing-sample”, total word count (1-3 pieces, limited to 5,000 total words): A brief example of your writing, consisting of 1-3 separate pieces and totaling no more than 5,000 words.
 These can be short stories or novel excerpts.
 Don’t feel obligated to fill the word count: if you can wow us in less, more power to you.

 Please review your application several times, or have a friend or family member review it for you, because we will reject applications on technicalities, just like an editor or publisher would.
 We would much prefer to read your awesome writing and give you a scholarship.

-The application period for both scholarships opens on January 17, 2020, at 9am EST, and closes at midnight PST, March 14.
-We will contact the winners in April, and announce them officially the morning of April 13.
-That gives applicants three months to get their packets ready, it gives us one month to review them, and it gives the winners just under five months of notice before the retreat.
+Because we are starting later in the year than usual, our schedule is by necessity highly accelerated.
+The application period for both scholarships opens TODAY, and closes at midnight PST, April 17.
+We will contact the winners on May 9 and announce them officially on May 10.
+That gives applicants one month to get their packets ready, it gives us three weeks to review them, and it gives the winners just under two months of notice before the first of the two retreats.

-If you have any questions regarding the scholarship, email Dawn at firstname.lastname@example.org.
+If you have any questions regarding the scholarship, please email Dawn at email@example.com.